 Foreign Investment Risk.
 An Account that invests in non-U.S. securities may experience more rapid and extreme changes in value than an Account that invests exclusively in securities of U.S. companies or government entities.
 The securities markets of many foreign countries are relatively small, with a limited number of companies representing a small number of industries.
 Additionally, issuers of foreign securities are usually not subject to the same degree of regulation as U.S. issuers.
 Reporting, accounting and auditing standards of foreign countries differ, in some cases significantly, from U.S. standards.
 Global economies and financial markets are becoming increasingly interconnected, and conditions and events in one country, region or financial market may adversely impact issuers in a different country, region or financial market.
-Also, nationalization, expropriation or confiscatory taxation, currency blockage, market disruptions, political changes, security suspensions or diplomatic developments could adversely affect an Account's investments in a foreign country or issuer domiciled in a foreign country.
-In the event of nationalization, expropriation or other confiscation, an Account could lose the value of its entire investment in foreign securities.
+Foreign (non-U.S.) market trading hours, clearance and settlement procedures, and holiday schedules may limit an Account's ability to buy and sell securities.
+Investments in foreign (non-U.S.) markets may also be adversely affected by governmental actions such as the imposition of capital controls, nationalization of companies or industries, expropriation of assets or the imposition of punitive taxes.
+The governments of certain countries may prohibit or impose substantial restrictions on foreign (non-U.S.) investing in their capital markets or in certain sectors or industries.
+In addition, a foreign (non-U.S.) government may limit or cause delay in the convertibility or repatriation of its currency which would adversely affect the U.S. dollar value and/or liquidity of investments denominated in that currency.
 Adverse conditions in a certain region can adversely affect securities of other countries whose economies appear to be unrelated.
 Further, an Account that authorizes PIMCO to transact in non-U.S. markets may be subject to the regulatory regime of that jurisdiction, which may adversely impact the Account as described below under "Government and Regulatory Risk."
 To the extent that an Account invests a significant portion of its assets in a specific geographic region, or in securities denominated in a particular foreign (non-U.S.) currency, the Account will generally have more exposure to regional economic risks including weather emergencies and natural disasters, associated with foreign (non-U.S.) investments.
-Foreign (non-U.S.) securities may also be less liquid and more difficult to value than securities of U.S. issuers.
+Foreign (non-U.S.) securities may become less liquid in response to market developments or adverse investor perceptions, or become illiquid after purchase by an Account, particularly during periods of market turmoil.
+A reduction in trading in securities of issuers located in countries whose economies are heavily dependent upon trading with key partners may have an adverse impact on an Account's investments.